averiemasia/Averie_BlueStampPortfolio/index.md

     print(str(err))
 }
 ```
-This above code block is already in the colab database, and enables the user to take a picture using their webcam and import it into colab to be referenced in the future.
+This above code block is already in the Colab database, and enables the user to take a picture using their webcam and import it into Colab to be referenced in the future.

 ```